 Acute disseminated encephalomyelitis (ADEM)

-Acute disseminated encephalomyelitis (ADEM) accounts for around 10% of all known cases of encephalitis.
-ADEM usually affects children and begins after a childhood rash (exanthema), other viral infections or immunisations.
-There is usually a latent period of days to two to three weeks before symptoms emerge.
-The illness has been poorly understood and a variety of terminologies are used to describe it, these including post-viral, post-infectious or para-infectious encephalitis.
+Acute disseminated encephalomyelitis (ADEM) is a form of encephalitis that usually affects children.
+ADEM often begins after a childhood rash (exanthema), other viral infections (e.g. common cold or gastroenteritis) or immunisations with a short latent period of 5-18 days before neurological symptoms emerge.
+A variety of terminologies are used to describe ADEM which include post-viral, post-infectious or para- infectious encephalitis.

 Symptoms